 Astrological note: A dream of a sudden attack often comes during tense transits of Pluto through your 8th or 12th house, during its aspects to Mars, and in periods of Mars in opposition to your Sun.
 Scorpios, Pisces, and Aries recognize this dream with particular accuracy.
 If Pluto is now touching your Mars — the Guardian registers threat, and the dream conveys this through a scene where defense did not manage to work.

-You dream that you are symbolically “killed”: your name is erased, your role is taken, your voice is suppressed, your name is replaced.
+You dream that you are symbolically killed: your name is erased, your role is taken, your voice is suppressed, your name is replaced.
 You disappear as your former self.
-In the body — a heavy “I am no longer here in this form.”
+A heavy “I am no longer here in this form” rises in the body.

-If the erasure is gradual — your pain is accumulating; it’s worth naming in words, not waiting for a complete disappearance from your own life.
-If it is sharp — you have an acute identity crisis, and it’s worth seeking real support, not “managing alone.”
-If you try to say “I am here” and are not heard — in reality it’s worth checking in which spaces you are still heard, and transferring your participation there without remainder.
-If someone sees your true self nearby in the dream — you have this person in life, and it’s worth valuing, not being lost in the one who is erasing you.
+If you try to say “I am here” and are not heard, check in which spaces you are still heard, and transfer your participation there without remainder.
+If someone in the dream sees your true self beside you, you have this person in waking life.
+Value them; do not get lost in the one who is erasing you.

 Ask yourself: “Where in my life am I being ‘erased’ right now — as a role, as a voice, as a person — and how can I preserve my own name and place in this situation?”

-Today, in the sphere where you feel erasure, make one gesture of “I am here”: sign with your full name, voice your opinion, do not disown your merits.
-The Shadow recognizes such gestures as resistance to erasure, and in the dreams that follow shows scenes of disappearance less often.
+Today, in the sphere where you feel erasure, make one gesture of “I am here”: sign with your full name, voice your opinion, do not disown your achievements.
+The Shadow recognizes such gestures as resistance to erasure, and in the dreams that follow less often shows scenes of disappearance.

 Astrological note: A dream of symbolic erasure often comes during tense transits of Pluto through your 10th or 1st house, during its aspects to the Sun, and in periods when Saturn touches your MC.
 Scorpios, Capricorns, and Leos recognize this dream with particular accuracy.
 If Pluto is now touching your Sun — the Shadow signals erasure, and the dream conveys this through a scene where your name and form disappear from the common field.

-Your Healer speaks with you here — the part that knows your “I” is tenacious, and that even after a palpable blow you are able to rise and continue your story.
+Listen, in this breath, for your Healer — the part that knows your “I” is tenacious, and that even after a palpable blow you are able to rise and continue your story.
 This dream comes after a period in which you were truly “laid down”: professionally, emotionally, socially.
 The Healer shows: you have returned; this is not a miracle, this is your capacity.

-If you rise slowly — the process of recovery is underway, and it’s worth giving it time, not demanding “straight back into form.”
-If someone is near to help — in reality you have supports; it’s worth saying “thank you” to them and acknowledging their participation.
-If you see your own body anew — you have a renewed relationship with yourself; it’s worth protecting and not returning to old neglect.
-If calm remains after the dream — your nervous system has truly processed, and it’s worth letting it settle, not loading immediately with new challenges.
+If you see your own body anew, you have a renewed relationship with yourself.
+Protect it; do not return to your old neglect.
+If a calm remains after the dream, your nervous system has truly processed something.
+Let it settle; do not load it immediately with new challenges.
 In a workshop the same returning life appears as the dream where you carefully repair one thing, and it comes alive.

 Ask yourself: “After what blow in my life have I already risen — and do I allow myself to acknowledge my own resilience as my resource?”